 '''

+System.out.println(indent + contents[i].name() +

+(subdir != null ? " (directory):" : " (file):"));

 if (subdir != null) {

 listRecursive(subdir, depth);

 } else {

-string[] text = file.read();
+String[] text = file.read();

-for (int j = 0; j < text.Length; ++j)
+for (int j = 0; j < text.length; ++j)

-Console.WriteLine(indent + "\t" + text[j]);
+System.out.println(indent + "\t" + text[j]);

 }

 }

 }

-public static void Main(string[] args)
+public static void

+main(String[] args)

 int status = 0;

 Ice.Communicator ic = null;

+try {

 // Create a communicator

 //

-ic = Ice.Util.initialize(ref args);
+ic = Ice.Util.initialize(args);

 // Create a proxy for the root directory

-//

-Ice.ObjectPrx obj = ic.stringToProxy("RootDir:default -p 10000");
+Ice.ObjectPrx base = ic.stringToProxy("RootDir:default -p 10000");

+if (base == null)

+throw new RuntimeException("Cannot create proxy");

 // Down-cast the proxy to a Directory proxy

-11

-DirectoryPrx rootDir = DirectoryPrxHelper.checkedCast(obj);
+DirectoryPrx rootDir = DirectoryPrxHelper.checkedCast(base);

+if (rootDir == null)

+throw new RuntimeException("Invalid proxy");

 // Recursively list the contents of the root directory

-11

-Console.WriteLine("Contents of root directory:");
+System.out.println("Contents of root directory:");

 listRecursive(rootDir, 0);

+} catch (Ice.LocalException e) {

+e.printStackTrace();

+status = 1;

 } catch (Exception e) {

-Console.Error.WriteLine(e);
+System.err.println(e.getMessage());

 status = 1;

 if (ic != null) {

 // Clean up

 11

 try {

 ic.destroy();

 } catch (Exception e) {

-Console.Error.WriteLine(e);
+System.err.println(e.getMessage());

 status = 1;

-Environment.Exit(status);

 }

+System.exit(status);

 }

+}

 '''

-The Client class defines two methods: listRecursive, which is a helper function to print the contents of the file system, and Main, which is the main program.
-Let us look at Main first:
+After importing the Filesystem package, the Client class defines two methods: listRecursive, which is a helper function to print the contents of the file system, and main, which is the main program.
+Let us look at main first:

-- 1. The structure of the code in Main follows what we saw in Hello World Application.
+- 1. The structure of the code in main follows what we saw in Hello World Application.
 After initializing the run time, the client creates a proxy to the root directory of the file system.
 For this example, we assume that the server runs on the local host and listens using the default protocol (TCP/IP) at port 10000.
 The object identity of the root directory is known to be RootDir. - 2.
 The client down-casts the proxy to DirectoryPrx and passes that proxy to listRecursive, which prints the contents of the file system.

 Most of the work happens in listRecursive.
 The function is passed a proxy to a directory to list, and an indent level.
-(The indent level increments with each recursive call and allows the code to print the name of each node at an indent level that corresponds to the depth of the tree at that node.) listRecursive calls the list operation on the directory and iterates over the returned sequence of nodes:
+(The indent level increments with each recursive call and allows the code to print the name of each node at an indent level that corresponds to the depth of the tree at that node.)
+1 istRecursive calls the list operation on the directory and iterates over the returned sequence of nodes:

-1. The code does a checkedCast to narrow the Node proxy to a Directory proxy, as well as an uncheckedCast to narrow the Node proxy to a File proxy.
-Exactly one of those casts will succeed, so there is no need to call checkedCast twice: if the Node is-a Directory, the code uses the DirectoryPrx returned by the checkedCast; if the checkedCast fails, we know that the Node is-a File and, therefore, an uncheckedCast is sufficient to get a FilePrx.

-In general, if you know that a down-cast to a specific type will succeed, it is preferable to use an uncheckedCast instead of a checkedCast because an uncheckedCast does not incur any network traffic.

-- 2. The code prints the name of the file or directory and then, depending on which cast succeeded, prints "(directory)" or "(file)" following the name. - 3.
+- 1. The code does a checkedCast to narrow the Node proxy to a Directory proxy, as well as an uncheckedCast to narrow the Node proxy to a File proxy.
+Exactly one of those casts will succeed, so there is no need to call checkedCast twice: if the Node is-a Directory, the code uses the DirectoryPrx returned by the checkedCast; if the checkedCast fails, we know that the Node is-a File and, therefore, an uncheckedCast is sufficient to get a FilePrx. - In general, if you know that a down-cast to a specific type will succeed, it is preferable to use an uncheckedCast instead of a checkedCast because an uncheckedCast does not incur any network traffic. - 2.
+The code prints the name of the file or directory and then, depending on which cast succeeded, prints "(directory)" or "(file)" following the name. - 3.
 The code checks the type of the node: - If it is a directory, the code recurses, incrementing the indent level. - If it is a file, the code calls the read operation on the file to retrieve the file contents and then iterates over the returned sequence of lines, printing each line.